Dr Mark’s The Meaning in a Nutshell

 While doing this, Capote invites his readers to reflect on the causes of violent criminality.
 Is it nature or nurture?
 Capote presents evidence that can be interpreted both ways.
 However, he uses the criminal Perry Smith to suggest that criminals are created by traumatic childhood and other similar later experiences.
 Capote seems to support liberal law reform, such as rehabilitation, and he also seems opposed to capital punishment, again using the character Perry Smith to make that case.

 The novel presents its story in great detail.
 In regards to the detail about the lives of murdered family members and the nature of their community, this serves to vividly express the enormous disruption, injustice, fear and grief caused by criminal violence.
 In regards to the detail about the lives of the two criminals, this serves to highlight the nature and definitive characteristics of individuals with an antisocial personality disorder who become career criminals.

 The novel’s parallel stories, one story depicting the two career criminals and the other story depicting the wholesome Clutter family whom they murdered, creates the impression that the criminals and their victims came from two widely different worlds, two contrasting Americas, one being quiet, comfortable, affluent and complacent and the other being deprived, dysfunctional, desperate, parasitic and vicious.

-Student and Teacher Resources by Dr Mark Lopez (Book Meaning in a Nutshell)
+Student Resources by Dr Mark Lopez (Dr Mark’s The Meaning in a Nutshell)

 In Cold Blood meaning, In Cold Blood themes, In Cold Blood analysis, In Cold Blood notes